How Upbit hackers laundered millions using crypto exchanges?

 Upbit hackers’ initial wallet → 6 intermediate wallets →Bity’s wallet (7th hop)

 With Path’s API data, we have created the following image to visualize how funds moved through intermediate wallets before reaching Bity.com.
-You can download this data from here.

 Graph view of hackers laundering funds to Bity.com (created using Gephi)